microsoft/PowerPlatformConnectors/independent-publisher-connectors/NameAPI/readme.md

 ## Supported Operations

 ### Name Parser
-Name parsing is the process of splitting a person's name into its individual components, such as first name, middle name, last name, suffix, salutation, and title
+Name parsing is the process of splitting a person's name into its individual components, such as first name, middle name, last name, suffix, salutation, and title.

+### Person genderizer
+Attempts to detect the person's gender based on the inputs, especially the person's name.

+### Disposable email address detector
+Detects disposable email addresses "DEA", also known as trash email addresses such as "foo@mailinator.com".

 ## Known Issues and Limitations

 Current version of the connector only supports a subset of the API endpoints.
-Contact me if you see a need to bring in any of the other ones!
+Additonally, the supported operations don't fully map with the available inputs to the API endpoints.
+Contact me if you see a need to bring in any of the other ones or extend the existing ones!

 The underlying API itself has some limitations, mostly based on your subscription: [https://www.nameapi.org/en/account/quotas/](https://www.nameapi.org/en/account/quotas/)